Newspapers in Australia: 19th century

-Australia's first newspaper was the Sydney Gazette and New South Wales Advertiser, that began in 1803.
+Australia's first newspaper was the Sydney Gazette and New South Wales Advertiser, which began in 1803.
 In 1810, the second newspaper in Australia, the Derwent Star and Van Diemen's Land Intelligencer was founded in Van Diemen's Land (Tasmania), but it was short-lived and ceased publication the same year.

+These early newspapers were subject to government censorship.
+The first to be free of this restriction was the Sydney newspaper The Australian (1824).
+The governor of New South Wales realised there was little point continuing to censor the Sydney Gazette when its rival was free of censorship and so the freedom of the press began in Australia.

-Victoria's first paper was the Melbourne Advertiser which began in 1838.
-By the mid-1850s, there were 11 papers in Tasmania.
+Victoria's first paper was the Melbourne Advertiser, which began in 1838.
+By the mid-1850s, there were 11 papers in Tasmania alone.
 The Tasmanian and Port Dalrymple Advertiser founded in Launceston in 1825 was the first provincial newspaper in Australia.

 Early newspapers tended to consist of four pages and generally appeared one or two days a week.
 They were hindered by occasional shortages of suitable paper, ink, compositors and printers.
 Publication sometimes had to be suspended due to such shortages.

 Australia's longest-running newspaper, the Sydney Morning Herald, was first published as the Sydney Herald in 1831.
 The Herald's rival, The Daily Telegraph, was first published in July 1879.
 Weekly newspapers were an important feature of the Australian newspaper scene in the nineteenth century.
-Illustrated newspapers became increasingly important.
-They initially featured woodcut engravings and toward the end on the nineteenth century black and white photographs began to appear.
+Illustrated newspapers became increasingly important from 1850 onwards.
+They initially featured wood-engravings and toward the end of the nineteenth century black and white photographs began to appear.

-Australia's first foreign-language newspaper, Die Deutsche Post für die australischen Kolonien was published in Adelaide from 1848 to 1850.
+Australia's first foreign-language newspaper, Die Deutsche Post für die australischen Kolonien, was published in Adelaide from 1848 to 1850.

-Australia's first national daily newspaper, Daily Commercial News (now Lloyd's List Australia) was first published in April 1891.
+Australia's first national daily newspaper, Daily Commercial News (now Lloyd's List Australia), was first published in April 1891.
 Only during the second part of the twentieth century did other national newspapers start to be published.

 Newspapers played an important role in Australia in the nineteenth century.
-According to historian and former newspaper man Thomas McCombie in his, History of the Colony of Victoria (1858):
+According to historian and former newspaper man Thomas McCombie in his History of the Colony of Victoria (1858):

-These sentiments were echoed by Richard Twopeny in, Town Life in Australia (1883):
+These sentiments were echoed by Richard Twopeny in Town Life in Australia (1883):

-This national obsession with newspapers continued into the 20th century so that historian Ken Inglis could note in 1962 that: